Benchmarking & profiling

 External profilers

 If you want more details, or a graphical representation, we recommend using external profilers.
-To inform those external tools which code needs to be profiled (e.g., to exclude warm-up iterations or other noninteresting elements) you can use CUDA.@profile with the external=true keyword argument to surround interesting code with:
+To inform those external tools which code needs to be profiled (e.g., to exclude warm-up iterations or other noninteresting elements) you can also use CUDA.@profile to surround interesting code with:

 julia> a = CUDA.rand(1024,1024,1024);